jfmengels/tac-tik/README.md

 ### Redux

 [Redux](https://github.com/rackt/redux) is based on the [Flux](https://facebook.github.io/flux) architecture proposed by Facebook.
 It is a leaner and simpler version of it, by removing some of the abstractions and making use of ideas from functional programming and [Elm](http://elm-lang.org), such as using pure functions for all data updates.
 The result is an immutable tree-like data structure, that can only be modified by specific pure functions, making it very easy to test and easy to trust.
-The data's immutability is not enforced by Redux out of the box, but it is in this project using [updeep](https://github.com/substantial/updeep).
+The data's immutability is not enforced by Redux though.

 ### Hot-reload during development (using Webpack)